Every woman wants to know what she can do to lower her risk of breast cancer.

-- Marisa Weiss, M.D., director of breast radiation oncology and director of breast health outreach, Lankenau Hospital, Jefferson Health System, Philadelphia, PA.
-Dr. Weiss is president and founder of Breastcancer.org.
+- Marisa Weiss, M.D., director of breast radiation oncology and director of breast health outreach, Lankenau Hospital, Main Line Health, Philadelphia area, PA; Dr. Weiss is president and founder of Breastcancer.org

 - Joan Ruderman, Ph.D., Nelson Professor of cell biology, Harvard Medical School, Boston, MA and member of the National Academy of Sciences.